acoustic-warfare/FPGA-sampling/README.md

 Information about the project and user guide on how to build and run the project is found under the [Project Wiki](../../wiki).

-A more comprehencive discription of all the diffrent components of the project can be found in the [Project Report](/doc/acoustic_warfare_fpga_sampling.pdf).
+A more comprehencive discription of all the diffrent components of the project can be found in the Project Report. <!--[Project Report](). -->

 A shotcut to the [User Manual](https://github.com/acoustic-warfare/FPGA-sampling/wiki/User-Manual) can be found here.
 <br/>